Choosing bird houses best for your birds (and you).

 - General tips about maintaining bird houses and where to place bird houses in your backyard for increased opportunities to host nesting birds.

-- A short list of both active and passive strategies in managing House Sparrows, with resource links to more extensive information.
+- A short list of strategies in managing House Sparrows, with resource links to more extensive information.